-- Sensory Overload for the Macintosh, with its mind control technology-based plot, had techno-industrial music.
-Crowning Music of Awesome, although there were only four BGM tracks.
+- Sensory Overload for the Macintosh, with its mind control technology-based plot, had an EBM soundtrack.

 - Lethal Skies uses mostly techno, industrial, and Industrial Metal.

-- Contra: Shattered Soldier features techno and industrial metal produced by Sota Fujimori and Akira Yamaoka.
-And it's awesome.
+- Contra Shattered Soldier features techno and industrial metal produced by Sota Fujimori and Akira Yamaoka.

 - Raiden III is somewhat of a musical odd man out in the series, as much of the soundtrack is techno, except for the Stage 1, 2, and 3 themes, which are the usual J-synthpop.